pytest-dev/pytest-timeout/README.rst

 A decorator will override ``timeout_func_only = true`` in the pytest ini file to the default value.
-If you need to keep this option for a decorated test, you must specify the option again explicitly:
+If you need to keep this option for a decorated test, you must specify the option explicitly again:

 .. code:: python